oeway/bioimage-model-zoo/docs/contribute_models/tutorials.md

 ### Model links

 ## Considerations for the model description file (format_version>=0.3.0)
-When following the BioImage.IO Model Resource Description File Specification provided at https://github.com/bioimage-io/spec-bioimage-io, it is important that you pay special attention to the following:
+When following the BioImage.IO model RDF specification provided at https://github.com/bioimage-io/spec-bioimage-io, it is important that you pay special attention to the following:
-* Choose an input and output test images so we can check that your model runs correctly in the chosen [consumer software](https://bioimage.io/docs/#/consumer_software/model_runner)
+* Choose test input image(s) and generate the respective test output tensor(s).
+This enables our scripts to test your model for technical correctness and to test which [consumer software](https://bioimage.io/docs/#/consumer_software/model_runner) can process it.
 * Choose a representative cover image of the task performed by your model.
 This image will be used in the model card to guide the users through the model search.
 * Pre-processing and post-processing should be always described.
-For that, you can check which [processing routines are supported](https://github.com/bioimage-io/spec-bioimage-io/blob/master/supported_formats_and_operations.md#pre--and-postprocessing) at the moment.
+You can check which [preprocessing](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/preprocessing_spec_latest.md) and [postprocessing](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/postprocessing_spec_latest.md) functions are supported at the moment and open an [issue here](https://github.com/bioimage-io/spec-bioimage-io/issues) if you are missing a specific operation.
-* Do not forget to include in your bioimage model (.zip) any additional file needed for the correct execution of the model.
+* Do not forget to include any additional files needed for the correct execution of the model during the upload process.